swelljoe/swelljoe.com/content/post/the-trickiest-thing-about-perl.md

 # So, Perl is completely useless for complex data then, right?

 Nope.
-There *is* a way to pass complex data types into a Perl function, without them being flattened into lists of values.
+Even if you can't put your slurpy variable last in your list of arguments, or you need to pass more than one array or hash into a function, there's still a way.
+You actually can pass complex data into a function without it being flattened into lists of values.
 It's done by making a value that refers to your data structure.
 Such a value is called, surprisingly enough, a "reference".

 You can take a reference of any variable in Perl, using the `\` operator.
 So, `\%hash` provides a reference to `%hash`.
 C programmers might think of it like a pointer to a variable (they'd be wrong to think of it that way, but not terribly wrong, and I suspect most C programmers aren't tripped up too badly by the way Perl handles data in function calls, since there are some similarities).